414owen/piq/README.md

 * Higher order tuples are syntactic sugar over 2-tuples, so combinators work
 * Generics: Generics introduce a block, where everything in the block is generic.
 Think it'll look clean.
+* Use mermaid in doc strings to produce diagrams

 # Mistakes